samrylanjamesharris/ChatAPI/README.md

 ---

 ## Security:
-- All processing happens **in your browser** — no data is sent to any server.
+- All processing happens **in your browser**, no data is sent to any server.
 - Your API key is stored **only in localStorage** and never shared.
-- Ideal for private, secure AI interactions.
+- Ideal for private, AI interactions. *(Based on what your API service allows.)*

-> **Note**: Don't expose your API key on public repositories.
+> **Note**: Don't expose your API key.
 This app runs client-side, so your key stays with you.

 ---